Knee Pain

 An ACL injury is one of the most common injuries in sports, and it is one of the main injuries that can occur in the knee joint.
 A torn ACL is most likely to occur in sports that involve planting the foot and rotating the leg at the knee joint, such as soccer, basketball, gymnastics, and football.

-What Is the Anterior Cruciate Ligament (ACL)?
+What Are Anterior Cruciate Ligament (ACL) Tears?

 Symptoms and Causes of ACL Injuries